-In the disruptive world of today’s economy, there are only two things that will remain constant: change and, thus, corporate venturing models and tools.
+In the disruptive world of today’s economy, there are only two things that will remain constant: change and, thus, corporate venturing tools and models.

 Corporate venturing as a whole is here to stay, and has developed far further than the ‘traditional’ corporate venture capital investments of recent memory.
 The goal with these new venturing models is to help corporates find more efficient and effective ways to innovate.